AdamChaseArnold/e2e_tester/README.md

 # E2E Tester Application

-A complete full-stack application with React frontend, Express backend, and Playwright testing, all containerized with Docker.
+A complete full-stack application with React frontend, Express backend, and Playwright testing.
+This application runs directly on your local machine without containerization for easier development and testing.

 ## 🚀 Features

 - **React 18** frontend with modern hooks and components
 - **Express.js** backend with CORS, security middleware, and API endpoints
 - **Playwright** end-to-end testing with multiple browser support
-- **Docker** containerization with multi-stage builds
-- **Docker Compose** for easy development and testing

 ## 📁 Project Structure